shubham-pal/ducs-chakravyuh/readme.md

 - [ ] documentation and instructions
 - [ ] thumbs up ki placement
 - [ ] index page is stacking old error messages. we need to remove them.
+- [ ] add developers name to page in main sankalan
+- [ ] a set of positive and negative words for each question, to show the right path.

 ## Deploy time